Fitzpatrick in contention as Pereira leads US PGA

 The 25-year-old struggled to get to grips with his putting stroke with four bogeys coming in his opening seven holes.

-Pereira, who revealed he'd only had nine and a half hours' sleep, rather than his nightly average of 11, started the day in second but crashed in a birdie on the second to leapfrog Zalatoris into the lead at nine under.
+Pereira, who revealed he only had nine and a half hours' sleep on Friday night, rather than his average of 11, started the day in second but crashed in a birdie on the second to leapfrog Zalatoris and lead on nine under.

-With Zalatoris' touch with the putter continuing to desert him, another birdie at five meant Pereira - on only his second major start - had a four-shot lead by the time he approached the seventh tee.
+With Zalatoris' touch with the putter continuing to desert him, another birdie at the fifth meant Pereira - on only his second major start - had a four-shot lead by the time he approached the seventh tee.

 But the 27-year-old from Santiago ran into his own problems around the turn, carding four bogeys and dropping more shots in a five-hole spell than he had all tournament.

-The world number 100 showed resolve to wrestle back control with successive birdies on the 13th and 14th, while Zalatoris also rediscovered some composure as he carded a three-over 73, but Pereira put himself in pole position for a first major title by adding his fifth birdie of the day on the final hole.
+The world number 100 showed resolve to wrestle back control with successive birdies on the 13th and 14th, while Zalatoris also rediscovered some composure to card a three-over 73, but Pereira put himself in pole position for a first major title by rolling in from 27 feet for his fifth birdie of the day on the final hole to card a 69.

+It is the first time he has led after a round in any PGA Tour event and he becomes the first player to hold the outright 54-hole lead on their debut in this tournament since John Daly, who went on to win in 1991.

+"If you play really good golf during the week, you're going to win - doesn't matter if it's your first time or your 10th time," said Pereira.

 McIlroy frustrated on day three